Barry-Greaves/machine-learning/README.md

 #### Courses Section

-The courses section uses the same code and layout structure as used on the home page.
 Three different courses are layed out using CSS grid, with an image displaying over the course description.
 Both the image and the description are linked the relevant course page.

 <img width="1421" alt="coursesgrid" src="https://user-images.githubusercontent.com/107034179/184040112-bfe47285-05b5-4fa2-b99c-7287e8641e10.png">